 9. Provide copies of legal name or legal status (examples are driver’s license, marriage certificate, passport, divorce decree).

 10. Complete an Attestation form MU2 for each individual listed with control of the company.

 11. Obtain a $75,000 surety bond.
 A separate $75,000 surety bond is required for each DBA or trade name used.
-Mail original bonds to the Division.
+Mail all original surety bonds to the Division.

 12. Provide a copy of a current business licensed issued by the State of Alaska.

 13. Pay applicable fees for individual FBI Criminal Background Checks and credit reports for any direct or indirect owners, executive officer, qualifying individual.